-Seam Servlet also includes a provider that retrieves the BeanManager from this location.
-Anytime the Seam Servlet module needs a reference to the BeanManager, it uses this lookup mechanism to ensure that the module works consistently across deployment environments, especially in Servlet containers.
+Solder also includes a provider that retrieves the BeanManager from this location.
+Anytime the Solder module needs a reference to the BeanManager, it uses this lookup mechanism to ensure that the module works consistently across deployment environments, especially in Servlet containers.

 You can retrieve the BeanManager in the same way.
-If you want to hide the lookup, you can extend the BeanManagerAware class and retrieve the BeanManager from the the method getBeanManager(), as shown here:
+If you want to hide the lookup, you can extend the BeanManagerAware class and retrieve the BeanManager from the method getBeanManager(), as shown here: